 How to Organize Your Lab Notebooks, References and Protocols

-Keeping accurate and comprehensive records of reagents, protocols, results and observations is critical to performing and publishing reproducible research.
-Similarly, careful attention to reference and electronic file management can help you be prepared for writing grants, publications and dissertations.
-As a result, good record-keeping and file management practices can help to increase your efficiency in the lab.
-Follow these tips to keep your lab notebook organized:
+Keeping accurate and comprehensive records of reagents, protocols, results, and observations is critical to performing and publishing reproducible research.
+Similarly, careful attention to reference and electronic file management can help you be prepared for writing grants, publications, and dissertations.
+Not only will good record-keeping and file management practices benefit you, but it will help your collaborators and anyone who continues your research in the future.

-- Prepare electronic templates for commonly performed experiments so that you don’t have to write out your entry from scratch every time.
-You can add specific details that would vary from experiment to experiment to the template (e.g. sample names, calculations) and then simply print out and paste the template into your lab notebook.
+Prepare electronic templates for commonly performed experiments so you don’t have to write out your entry from scratch every time.
+Simply print out and paste the template into your lab notebook and then add specific details that would vary from experiment to experiment to the template (e.g. sample names, calculations).

 Follow these tips to keep your files, including references, organized:

 - Create an electronic folder structure that is intuitive not only to you, but also to anyone else in the lab who may have shared access to your files, either now or in the future.
-In some cases, grouping files by project or topic may make the most sense while in others grouping by experiment or data type, job function or specific task may work best.
-Make sure to use clear and accurate names for your folders.
+In some cases, grouping files by project or topic may make the most sense.
+In other cases, grouping by experiment or data type, job function, or specific task may work best.
+Make sure to use clear and descriptive names for your folders.

 - Develop a reference filing system that allows you to easily and quickly find the references you need when it’s time to write.
 Organizing your references by topic and sub-topics may be helpful.

 - Use a reference manager tool (e.g. Mendeley, EndNote) that can easily integrate into your established workflow and meet your needs.
-For example, consider whether you need to share references with colleagues, create customized reference styles.
+For example, consider whether you need to share references with colleagues or create customized reference styles.